prismv/DB48X-on-DM42/doc/calc-help/equations.md

 @ Expecting [ B=0.07853 98163 4 T ]
 'ROOT(ⒺB Field In Infinite Solenoid;[B];[1_T])'
 ```
-The code below saves the reference value for comparison with the example 2 in ([B Field Finite Solenoid](#B Field Finite Solenoid)):
+The code below saves the reference value for comparison with the example 2 in [B Field Finite Solenoid](#B Field Finite Solenoid):
 ```rpl
 @ Save the reference value for comparison below
 B0=B